tobyspark/ORBIT-Camera/Resources/ParticipantInformation.markdown

 ## What are the possible benefits of taking part?

 Your participation in this research is appreciated and your contribution is very valuable to the blind communities around the world.
-On behalf of your participation, a donation will be offered to a charity that supports blind and low vision communities.
-The higher the number of videos we collect, the higher the amount of the donation!

 ## How is the project being funded?